mdelobelle/obsidian_supercharged_links/README.md

 You can choose not to search for Dataview inline fields, which will improve performance if you are not using those.

+By default, it will also add the tags in your note as a property.

-### 1.c a.internal-links
+### Supercharged links!

-When a file is opened or when one of the files of your vault has changed, the plugin is "supercharging" all internal-links with the front-matter properties set previously.
+When a file is opened or when one of the files of your vault has changed, the plugin is "supercharging" all internal links with the front-matter properties set previously.
 This only happens if these properties are present in the file targeted by the link.

 Let's say that I have a file daily.md like this: